qiangwang57/coreg_flim_histology/README.md

 - skikit-image tested on 0.17.2
 - opencv tested on 4.5.1

+# Data
+Demo data is provided in [./data](./data).
+The data used in the paper is available on the Univesrity of Edinburgh's DataShare.
+More specifically, data in figure 1, 2 (last 3 rows), 4, 6, and 7 is available [here](https://doi.org/10.7488/ds/3099).
+Data in figure 2 (first 2 rows), 3 and 5 is available [here]().
+Code for lifetime reconstruction is available [here](https://doi.org/10.7488/ds/3099).
+More specifically, the Code_Full_Spectral_FLIM.zip contains code for the principle analysis of FS-FLIM datacubes along with further code for the extraction of custom regions of interest from the analysed data.
+The folders contain "readme" files on how to use the code along with extensive comments in the the code itself.

 # Get Started
 ## Installation
 Clone this repo:
 >git clone https://github.com/qiangwang57/coreg_flim_histology
 >
 > cd coreg_flim_histology

-## Data
-Demo data is provided in ./data.
-The data used in the paper is available on the Univesrity of Edinburgh's DataShare.
-More specifically, data in figure 1, 2 (last 3 rows), 4, 6, and 7 is available [here](https://doi.org/10.7488/ds/3099).
-Data in figure 2 (first 2 rows), 3 and 5 will be made available [here]().

 ## Start main GUI
 - Using command